 Easy, crunchy, skillet potatoes are wonderful for breakfast or brunch with eggs and a rash of bacon or sausage, but you can enjoy, this simple recipe at any time of the day.
 Please don’t let the word “breakfast” limit you to morning hours.
 Truth is, you could easily serve them for dinner with a roast chicken, grilled steak or pork chops.

-For simple skillet potatoes
+For crispy skillet breakfast potatoes

 - Potatoes (Red, white or russet)